MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 #### Consider using Resource Governor for specific scenarios

-- If you're using Resource Governor, we recommend that you check the resource pool or workload group settings and see if they aren't limiting memory too drastically.
+- If you're using Resource Governor, we recommend that you check the resource pool and workload group settings to see if they aren't limiting memory too drastically.

 #### Add more RAM on the physical or virtual server

-- If the problem continues, you'll need to investigate further and possibly increase server resources (RAM).
+- If the problem continues, you'll need to investigate further, and possibly increase server resources (RAM).